-Information on admission criteria, recognition of qualifications, enrolment quotas, syllabuses, learning outcomes, credits, assessment methods, and final qualification are published in a respective regulation (https://dokumente.uni-pr.edu/).
+Information on admission criteria, recognition of qualifications, enrolment quotas, syllabuses, learning outcomes, credits, assessment methods, and final qualification are published in a respective regulation accessible by a website.

 It is clearly mentioned in the SER that pass rate and dropout rate information can be found through SEMS.
 Students who decide to leave the faculty are obliged to deregister as detailed in the respective regulation.